Development and Evolution of Tetrapod Motor Circuits

 Challenge of Motor Circuits

-This task has proven especially challenging for motor circuits, which have readily apparent output in motor activity but astonishingly heterogeneous populations of neurons.
+This task has proven especially challenging for motor circuits with their readily apparent output in motor activity but astonishingly heterogeneous populations of neurons.
 To parse this complexity, I propose a novel approach harnessing the unique behavioral switch during Xenopus frog metamorphosis.

 Metamorphic Transition

 The metamorphic transition from simple swimming to more complex, coordinated limb movement offers an ideal opportunity to study the expansion and diversification of two motor circuits in one organism.
-Here, I aim to define the molecular, functional, and behavioral features of swim-to-limb circuit complexification during frog metamorphosis— a crucial step in developing this new model.
+Here, I aim to define the molecular, functional, and behavioral features of swim-to-limb circuit complexification during frog metamorphosis— a crucial step in developing this new model (Aim 1: OBSERVE).

 Developmental Mechanisms